AnshGoyal27/Music-Player/README.md

 # Limitations
 1. Work regarding the playlist has to be done
 2. Since iTunes API offers sample only 30 seconds of song can be played
+3. Currently working on better structuring of folders